 Primary Duties and Responsibilities

-• Manage the grant proposal submission process to ensure timely submission of all required materials.
+- Manage donor relationships, application, and reporting process to ensure timely submission of all required materials.

 Education and Experience

 - Successful donor relationship experience.
 Ability to create new and maintain long standing relationships with funding partners.

 - Grant proposal writing experience, with success securing foundation, state and federal grants